ChyuuMC/chyuumc.github.io/tabs/about.md

 ---

 ### Who am I?
 I am a girl from Myanmar (formerly known as Burma).
-I moved to Czech Republic, specifically to Hradec Kralove, back in 2016 to study medicine.
-Currently, I am in the 5th year of my studies.
+Back in 2016, I moved to Czech Republic, specifically to Hradec Kralove, to study general medicine.
+Currently, I am in the 6th year of my studies.

 ### Why did I create this website?
 I remember my days back in the first year.
 I came here alone without knowing anybody here.
 First year was difficult for me in terms of adapting to the new environment.
 I didn't know how to dress for the winter, what to eat in Czech Republic, where to find what nor how to communicate in Czech language.